kunhwiko/concepts/languages/devops/kubernetes.md

         * exposes Service on an internal IP in the cluster
         * reachable only from within the cluster
     2) NodePort
-        * exposes Service on the same port of each selected Node using NAT
+        * using NATs, exposes Service on the same port of each selected Node
         * makes a Service accessible outside the cluster using <NodeIP>:<NodePort>
     3) LoadBalancer
         * mostly used with cloud services